AndrewDarwin/andrewdarwinmsproject2/README.md

 * I want to easily navigate through the site and find good content.

 The site has been designed to be fluid and easy to navigate.
 At the top there is a clean navigation bar, each link describes what section of the site they will end up at clearly.
-On the Contact, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+On the Contact, after a form response is submitted, the page displays a message 'Thank you for your message, you will receive a reply soon.'

 * I want to discover some things to do on Ibiza